 Respect For Law

-Every year the Optimist clubs of St. Mary’s County hold a dinner and present the nominees for each of the Law Enforcement Agencies with an Award plaque.
-This year the Lexington Park/St. Maries club is hosting this event.
-The event scheduled to be held on May 17, 2017.
-We are currently in the process of getting all of the plans together and finalized for it.
+Every year the Optimist clubs of St. Mary’s County hold a dinner and present the nominees for each of the Law Enforcement Agencies with an award plaque.

 Boy Scout Troop 793

-They meet every Sunday at SAIC building, starting at 6:30pm.
-Scoutmaster is Steve McDanal.
-The Troop now has 49 scouts.
-Chartered by the Lexington Park-Saint Maries Optimist Club.
+Boy Scout Troop 793 meets every Sunday at the Church of the Nazarene, starting at 5:00pm.
+The scoutmaster is Chris Betz.
+Troop 793 now has 49 scouts.
+They are chartered by the Lexington Park-Saint Maries Optimist Club.

 Cub Pack 793

-They meet the last Friday of each month at the Lexington Park Methodist Church, 6:30-8:00 pm.
-The Cubmaster is Dave Howe and Tiger Den Leader Chris Maulden.
-Pack has grown with 33 Cub Scouts and 15 adults.
-Jack Culver is now COR, from our Club.
+Cub Scout Pack 793 meets the last Friday of each month at the Lexington Park Methodist Church, 6:30-8:00 pm.
+The Cubmaster is Bob Morris and the Tiger Den Leader is Christy Edwards.
+The pack has grown with 33 Cub Scouts and 15 adults.
 All den meetings are held weekly.
-We are the sponsors of our first Girls Boy Scout Troop.

 This is a Coed Troop for ages 14-20, chartered by Lexington Park-Saint Maries Optimist Club, currently with 6 members (3 boys/3 girls).
-Youth are in charge and set agenda, adults just support.
+Youth are in charge and set the agenda; adults just provide support.

 HOBY Leadership Program